Why It’s Time to Digitize Your Supply Chain

 Supply chain management is one of the most important — and complex — elements in the modern enterprise.
 An organization with a fully optimized supply chain can guarantee competitiveness in the market because its production cycle costs less and takes less time to complete.

-But optimizing a supply chain is not an easy task, and it gets harder as the organization grows.
+But optimizing a supply chain isn't an easy task, and it gets harder as the organization grows.
 Modern enterprises have more suppliers than they can reliably govern without an integrated digital ecosystem:

 - Consumer goods enterprise Procter and Gamble has stated that it has over 75,000 suppliers